Gastric Bypass Surgery

 Number Of Procedures

-Sometimes a gastric bypass is performed as a 2 stage operation but this depends on numerous factors.
-If necessary for the patient, the second stage of gastric bypass surgery would be performed AFTER a significant amount of weight loss has occurred.
+Sometimes a gastric bypass procedure is performed as a 2 stage operation but this depends on numerous factors.
+If necessary for the patient, the second stage of surgery would be performed AFTER a significant amount of weight loss has occurred.

 Maximum Weight Loss